About Me

 Hydrothermal Systems | Structural Geology | Icy Ocean Worlds | Remote Sensing | Near-Surface Geophysics | Terrestrial Analogs

-Welcome to my webpage!
-My name is Rosario Cecilio-Flores-Elie and I am a second-year PhD student in Geological Sciences at Cornell University and a NASA Dragonfly Guest Investigator at the Johns Hopkins Applied Physics Lab.
+My name is Rosario Cecilio-Flores-Elie and I am a master's student in Geological Sciences at Cornell University and a NASA Dragonfly Guest Investigator at the Johns Hopkins Applied Physics Laboratory.

 Research Interests